cyberphone/web2native-bridge/README.md

 The native part of the sample application resides in <code>proxy/install/apps/org.webpki.w2nb.sample1/org.webpki.w2nb.sample1.jar</code>.

 ### "Wallet" Application
-In addition to the sample application which highlights the core, the installation also makes a digital wallet available for testing over the web which can be invoking by clicking the URL: https://test.webpki.org/webpay-merchant
+In addition to the basic sample application which highlights the core, the installation also makes a digital wallet available for testing over the web which can be invoking by clicking the URL: https://test.webpki.org/webpay-merchant